Bride and groom hugging at golden hour

 Explore your Wedding Venue

-I encourage my couples to stay close by for their portraits.
 Explore the area surrounding the venue you’ve chosen.
 The session will normally involve a short stroll around your venue, stopping off at various points for photos.

 The best backdrops won’t always be the obvious ones.
 This is because a lot of the time it will depend on the quality of light in that location.
 Sometimes that does mean waiting until later in the day to revisit locations when the light is less harsh.
-For example, I waited until the evening to take this photo with the castle as a backdrop as the sun was lower in the sky and there were no harsh shadows on the couple.

 Bolton Castle wedding photography

-You won’t need to worry about any of this as I know what will work and I’ll be able to guide you to the spots that will look the best for the time of day.
+You won’t need to worry about any of this as I know what will work, and I’ll be able to guide you to the spots that will look the best for the time of day.
 Even if it’s not an obvious location, lighting can make a simple backdrop stand out!

 Bride and groom in golden hour light with trees in the background